ankur-anand/blog/source/_posts/The-missing-introduction-of-React-js.md

 Even with my limited knowledge i can write HTML for this.
 Check the Result tab.

-{% jsfiddle ankuranand/6qz26n0k result,js,html light  %}
+{% jsfiddlehttps ankuranand/6qz26n0k result,js,html light  %}

 How cool, **But how would be go on and use this functionality inside different page ?** Now we have a problem and to solve this we have to copy the whole button structure inside the another page.
 That what we have been doing traditionally.